SEO debugging

 Step 1: Google's Rich Results Test

 Go to search.google.com/test/rich-results, enter a product URL, and run the test.
 Look for a "Products" result.
-If aggregateRating is missing or shows a warning, your stars will not appear.
+Check for two things: whether aggregateRating is present, and whether a review array is present.
+Most stores using JS-based apps will have aggregateRating but no individual reviews.

-Importantly, this tool renders the page without JavaScript by default.
-Run it both ways (with and without JS).
-If rating data appears in the JS-rendered version but not in the raw HTML version, you have failure mode 2.
+Run the test both with and without JavaScript.
+If aggregateRating appears in the JS-rendered version but not in the raw HTML version, you have failure mode 2.
+If neither version shows a review array, you have failure mode 3.

 Step 2: Google Search Console URL Inspection

 In Google Search Console, use "URL Inspection" on a product page and click "View crawled page".
 Switch to the "More info" tab and check "Detected structured data".
-If Product → aggregateRating is absent, Google has not indexed it.
+Look for both Product → aggregateRating and Product → review.
+If the latter is absent, Google has no individual review content to work with.

 Step 3: View page source